 By default, repository-based profiles will be instaniated from the master branch.
 At the bottom of the profile page, you will also find a list of all branches and tags in the repository, and can instantiate the version contained in any of them.
 Branches can be used for development work that is not yet ready to become the master (default) version of the profile, and tags can be used to mark specific versions of the profiles that were used for specific papers or course assignments, for example.

 Powder profiles are described by GENI RSpecs.
-You can create a profile directly from an RSpec by using the “Create Profile” option from the “Actions” menu.
+You can create a profile directly from an RSpec by using the “Create Profile” option from the “Storage” menu.
 Note that you cannot edit the text fields until you upload an RSpec, as these fields edit (in-browser) fields in the RSpec.

 If you chose to make your profile publicly visible, it will show up in the main